Updated: Jun 7

 Access information for emergency loans

 Like financial aid, we always recommend that you start with accessing money you won’t need to pay back; however, sometimes an emergency loan may be necessary.
-You may consider free interest loans that organizations like Central Scholarship, the Jewish Free Loan Association, and the Hebrew Free Loan Society, who are offering assistance during the pandemic.
+You may consider free interest loans that organizations like Central Scholarship and the Hebrew Free Loan Society, who are offering assistance during the pandemic.

 Still in need of help?
 Check out the other sections of the Philadelphia Local Guide.